Events

 Events provide a complete audit trail of all mutations in the Struere platform.
-Every entity creation, update, deletion, and custom action is recorded with full actor context, enabling compliance tracking, debugging, and event-driven automation.
+The platform automatically emits events whenever entities are created, updated, or deleted.
+Every mutation is recorded with full actor context, enabling compliance tracking, debugging, and event-driven automation.

 Each event captures the full context of what happened, who did it, and when: